V2G Virtual Conference

 Our goal is to present the CPUC with electric-vehicle-to-grid models for comparison to various power sources.

 Enable a clean electricity

 We Need Your Immediate Support

-Our conference report will be used to convince policymakers that electric vehicles are the solution for enabling a clean electricity grid, and the best way to reduce greenhouse gases.
+Our conference report will be used to convince policymakers that electric vehicles can become an important part of the solution for creating a clean electricity grid, and one of the best ways to help reduce greenhouse gases.

 Your donation helps make it possible for CCE to organize and present this important scientific conference.
 Your generosity will also facilitate work on the consensus document detailing the benefits of advanced vehicle-to-grid energy distribution.

 In order to present unbiased recommendations to policymakers, corporate contributions will not be accepted, so support from individual donors is especially important.
 The Center for Community Energy is an IRS recognized 501(c)3 non-profit.
 All donations are tax-deductible.